NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 Map.addLayer(CLBJ_CHM2017mask, {min:0, max:33}, 'CLBJ CHM 2017',0);
 ```

 We also want to pull in the Surface Directional Reflectance (SDR) data.
-When we do this, we want to remove the water vapor bands.
-This code looks a little messy, but using the `.select` filter, we are pulling out all the "valid" bands.
-For more information on the water vapor bands, refer to the lesson ...
+When we do this, we want to keep only the valid bands.
+Water vapor absorbs light between wavelengths 1340-1445 nm and 1790-1955 nm, and the atmospheric correction that converts radiance to reflectance subsequently results in spikes in reflectance in these two band windows.
+For more information on the water vapor bands, refer to the lesson <a href="https://www.neonscience.org/resources/learning-hub/tutorials/plot-spec-sig-tiles-python" target="_blank">Plot Spectral Signatures in Python</a>.
+This code below looks a little long, but it just using the `.select` filter to keep only the valid bands, and remove bands with a lot of noise.
+Note we are including as much spectral information as possible for this tutorial, but you could select a smaller subset of bands and likely obtain similar results.
+When running the classification on a larger area, it may be a valuable trade-off to keep a smaller number of bands so the code runs faster (or deosn't run out of memory).

 ```javascript
 // Display SDR image for CLBJ.
 First, filter the image collection by year, type and geographic location